Rishavkapil/DevOps_Notes/Docker/Image Vs Containers.md

 		Base image				`FROM node:20

-**Base img is a starting point for for building a Docker image.
+**Base img is a starting point for building a Docker image.
 It is a foundational environment upon which you can add your application code , dependencies and configurations.**